labrosse/StabLinRB/README.md

 # StabLinRB
 ======

-crit_ra.py: This Python script computes the linear stability in the Rayleigh-Bénard problem.
+Computes the linear stability in the Rayleigh-Bénard problem.

 The curve of critical Rayleigh number as function of wavenumber is computed and plotted and the minimum value of the Rayleigh number is obtained along